true

 Shareholder tax returns

 Each shareholder of an S corporation will receive a copy of their K-1 that the corporation prepares.
-As a shareholder, you must incorporate the amounts reported on your K-1 into your own income tax return.
-Therefore, when your receive the K-1 with $100,000 in income and $50,000 in deductions, your personal income tax return will include an additional $50,000 of taxable income from the business that you are responsible for paying tax on.
-Since you include these amounts on your own tax return, you must follow the appropriate deadlines for your Form 1040, which is for 2022 tax returns.
+As a shareholder, you'll need to incorporate the amounts reported on your K-1 into your own income tax return.
+Therefore, when you receive the K-1 with $100,000 in income and $50,000 in deductions, your personal income tax return will include an additional $50,000 of taxable income from the business that you are responsible for paying tax on.
+Since you include these amounts on your own tax return, you should follow the appropriate deadlines for your Form 1040.